 Undoubtedly one of the most original, simple and practical systems to purify water is offered by the startup Folia Water, founded by chemist Theresa Dankovich and her husband: a book whose pages kill water microbes.
 The product had its origin in Dankovich’s doctoral thesis, which focused on the development of paper filters with silver nanoparticles that eliminate bacteria, viruses and other pathogens.

 An essential part of the project was to give it the proper format to facilitate its use in deprived regions.
 This is how the “Safe Water Book” (also known as the “Drinkable Book”) was born, a book whose tear-out pages are the filters themselves, printed with captions in the appropriate language to facilitate their use and instruct their users on basic hygiene tips.
-Each book provides germ-free water for up to four years for a single person, depending on usage.
-Folia Water has already tested its system in many countries in Africa, Asia and Latin America.
-The objective of the company is to provide access to drinking water to 1 billion people at a cost of less than one cent per day.
+Each book provides germ-free water for four years.
+Folia Water has already tested its system in numerous countries in Africa, Asia and Latin America, and has begun distributing its product in Bangladesh.
+The company’s goal is to provide access to clean water to one billion people at a cost of less than one cent a day.